She's Dope!

 "She's Dope!" is a song performed by American contemporary R&B group Bell Biv DeVoe.
 It is the opening track on the group's debut studio album Poison and serves as the album's fifth single.
 In early pressings of Poison, the song was simply titled "Dope!", but the title was changed due to the increasing drug epidemic among children at the time.
 The song peaked at #9 on the Billboard R&B chart in 1991.
 The EPOD Mix version of the song is the version used in the music video & released as a single.

 Music video

 The official music video for the song was directed by Lionel C. Martin.

+The song paved the way for I Thought It Was Me as it featured in the first part.